 Students design part of the programme on their own, having at their disposal optional subjects from the list of elective courses, which is updated every year.

-The graduate of the Eastern Slavic Philology / Belarusian Philology major has:
+The graduate of the East Slavic Philology / Belarusian Philology major has:

 - in-depth oral and written knowledge and skills in your major language, a second East Slavonic language and a Western European language,